 “Will I see you at pick-up?” she asks.
 “The school has a pick-up routine too.
 It ensures children leave the yard in a swift, orderly fashion.
 I can take you under my wing if you like.”

 Er, no, I don’t like.
-In fact, I’d rather eat a decomposed hedgehog marinated in dog shit.
+In fact, I’d rather eat a decomposed hedgehog.
 “Thanks, but I should be able to manage.
 No crossing the line, right?”
 I give her a little salute – childish, I know – and she responds with a death glare that would make Vlad the Impaler quake in his boots.
 Looks like my mouth has sealed my fate for the nine hundred and seventy-five billionth time in my life.
 She glides herself over to the welcoming arms of a cluster of women sporting Lycra activewear, and some whispering happens.
 Then some giggling.
 And as they leave the yard I realise Jo Gibbs might be the living embodiment of what happens when life peaks at fifteen.
 I bet she was the Queen Bee of her senior school and those were the best days of her life.
-If she’d been at Hobury Comp with me in the nineties, she’d have been giggling and whispering about my latest twinned denim ensemble and lack of Westlife knowledge.
+If she’d been at Hobury Comp with me, she’d have been giggling and whispering about my latest twinned denim ensemble and lack of Westlife knowledge.
 Am I being unkind?
 Probably.
 Maybe.
-Actually, I’m definitely being unkind, but I’m going to allow my inner bitch to have her say, because the woman is rude and she’s spoiled what should have been a happy morning for me.
+Actually, I’m definitely being unkind, but I’m going to allow my inner bitch to have her say, because the woman is rude, and she’s spoiled what should have been a happy morning for me.